-Dr. Rubin has extensive clinical experience with the newest technology, and prides herself on continuing her education and attending several training throughout the year to keep up with industry updates.
+Dr. Rubin has extensive clinical experience with the newest technology, and prides herself on continuing her education and attending several training classes throughout the year to keep up with industry updates.
 Dr. Rubin holds her Certificate of Clinical Competence with the American Speech and Hearing Association, is a fellow of the American Academy of Audiology, and is licensed as an Audiologist by the Rhode Island Department of Health.

-When outside of the office, Dr. Rubin enjoys spending time with her family & friends, traveling, and cooking.
+When outside of the office, Dr. Rubin enjoys spending time with her family and friends, traveling, and cooking.
 She and her husband have one son born in 2017 and look forward to growing their family.
 She is also an avid sports fan and particularly enjoys watching college basketball.
 She is happy to be back in Rhode Island to enjoy our beautiful summer and fall weather outdoors.

 Dr. Belisle joined the Keystone Audiology team in 2019 after completing her year long externship at Connecticut Children’s Medical Center.
 She obtained her Doctorate of Audiology from Washington University in St. Louis and her Bachelor of Fine Arts from the University of New Hampshire.
 Dr. Belisle has been a hearing aid user since childhood and finds fulfillment in helping adults and children mange their hearing loss.